hodsong/25_3/README.md

 Based on learning outcome 'LO 1:optimise an existing code base' listed in 25-3 a baseline model will be based based on the pre-existing code in python notebook eda-fe-modeltraining-loan-dataset-rural-india.ipynb (Aashish Jaiswal - This Notebook has been released under the Apache 2.0 open source license).
 This notebook has been renamed 25-3 Baseline Model.pynb in the GitHub repository.
 To run this code the Anaconda environment required an command line update i.e., conda install -c conda-forge xgboost.

+Baseline Model : Random Forest Regressor

-This baseline model will be further optimised in an attempt to improve on its performance.
+This baseline model will be changed, further reviewed and optimised in an attempt to improve on performance.

 Model Card : https://github.com/hodsong/25_3/blob/main/model_card.md

 ## HYPERPARAMETER OPTIMSATION
 Description of which hyperparameters you have and how you chose to optimise them.

-These are included in the respective notebook.
+Additional information is included in the respective notebooks.

-Baseline Python Notebook :
+Baseline Python Notebook : max_depth, max_features, min_samples_leaf, min_samples_split, n_estimators, random_state

 Optimised Python Notebook(s) :

 ## RESULTS
 A summary of your results and what you can learn from your model.

-These are included in the respective notebooks.
+Additional information is included in the respective notebooks.

-Baseline Python Notebook :
+Baseline Python Notebook : The most effective model in making predictions is the Random Forest Regressor Model optimised with hyperparameters
+{'criterion': 'absolute_error', 'max_depth': None, 'max_features': None, 'min_samples_leaf': 2, 'min_samples_split': 5, 'n_estimators': 10, 'random_state': 42}

 Optimised Python Notebook(s) :